 Keeper: Emily Brontë’s Fiercely Devoted Dog

-Though Emily Brontë (1818 – 1848) only lived to the age of thirty, she produced one of the most iconic novels in the English literary canon.
-Wuthering Heights is a decidedly dark study of romantic obsession that takes a rather dim view of human nature.
+Though Emily Brontë (1818 – 1848) only lived to the age of thirty, she produced Wuthering Heights, one of the most iconic novels in the English literary canon.
+For an avowed introvert such as Emily was, her dog, Keeper, became one of the few and most faithful companions of her adult life.

-There were other dogs and cats in residence at the Parsonage over the years, including Cavalier King Charles Spaniel named Flossy who belonged to Anne.
-Like her mistress, Flossy could be both gentle and strong willed.
+A Cavalier King Charles Spaniel named Flossy belonged to Anne.
+Like her mistress, Flossy could be both gentle and strong-willed.
 She was as solely devoted to Anne as Keeper was to Emily.

 The mutual devotion between Emily Brontë and her dog was surprising, given the brutal way in which Emily asserted her role as the “alpha” of the two.
-This part of the story isn’t pretty, and hints at a violent nature that may have been part of Emily’s psyche.
-Given her sheltered upbringing and limited contact with the outside world, this hidden part of herself allowed her to create a character like Heathcliff.
 But once dog and mistress settled on who was in charge, it became a story of a dog’s undying loyalty for his mistress, and hers for him.

 . . . . . . . . . .